-The iris is the coloured part of the eye which has a hole (the pupil) in the middle of it.
+The iris is the coloured part of the eye that surrounds the pupil.
 It is comprised of muscular fibers.
 The iris controls the amount of light entering the eye by making the pupil smaller in bright light and larger in dim light.
 When inflammation of the iris develops, it is termed iritis.
 This is most prevalent in young and middle-aged people.

 Symptoms of iritis include eye pain, redness of the eye, increased sensitivity to light, blurry or cloudy vision.
 Less commonly, the pupil can become smaller or irregularly-shaped.
 Patients become light sensitive because the inflamed iris moves in response to light which causes pain.
 A good analogy would be tugging on a broken arm!
 Mucous discharge is not a symptom of iritis; this differs from many cases of conjunctivitis.